rlucente-se-jboss/ocp-on-nuc/README.md

 create an unprivileged user (with sudo privileges).
 In my configuration, I also disabled the onboard WiFi interface.

+NB: DO NOT SET THE HOSTNAME WHEN INSTALLING RHEL.
+This can cause name resolution issues for the internal docker registry that are still being investigated.

 ## Enable Stable Networking
 I want to make this portable to any site for demonstrations with the ability to have a predictable IP address for the NUC.
 To do